vijaycinn/cd/memory-bank/azure-configuration-guide.md

 ## Configuration Steps

-1. Open the Cheating Daddy application
+1. Open the Sound Board application
 2. Go to Advanced Settings (click the gear icon)
 3. Select "Azure OpenAI" from the LLM Service dropdown
 4. Enter your Azure API Key